Clinical Research Billing Compliance

 Patient Zero Billing Review

-Clinical research billing is a critical compliance concern for any academic medical center or research organization, and a key component of the Research Compliance program at UCD Health.
+Clinical research billing is a critical compliance concern for any academic medical center or research organization, and a key component of the Research Compliance program at UC Davis Health.
 To ensure compliance with clinical research billing regulations, the Patient Zero Billing Review was developed and implemented in 2016.

 The Patient Zero Billing Review was developed to ensure that items and services provided to research participants are accurately and appropriately billed.
 Under the Patient Zero Billing Review, Compliance conducts routine reviews of the first subject enrolled in a research study.
 The focus of the program is to review a study’s general research billing components for the first enrolled subject to assess compliance.

-The review incorporates the study’s compliance with the following UCD Health Policies and Procedures (P&P):
+The review incorporates the study’s compliance with the following UC Davis Health Policies and Procedures (P&P):

 - P&P 1502 (Charging for Research Studies)